Summer Camp at University Avenue Discovery Center

 Wednesday: Project Based Work and Field Trip

-Thursday: Yoga Class, Theater Class, Piano Lessons, Language Arts
+Thursday: Yoga Class, Drama Class, Piano Lessons, Language Arts

 Friday: Project Based Work and Field Trip